Human trafficking in Australia: Federal legislation

 In 2017, the government increased law enforcement efforts, where divisions 270 and 271 of the Commonwealth Criminal Code which pertain to sex and labour trafficking, identified maximum penalties of 12 to 25 years in prison and fines of up to AUD197,000 ($154,030).
 Forced labour is also criminalized in the criminal code with a recommended penalty of nine years in prison.

 Assistant Minister for Home Affairs, Hon Alex Hawke MP, was committed to present the Parliamentary draft of the Modern Slavery Act by June 2018.
 The Act is to be a crucial legislative tool in order to combat and prevent human trafficking and slavery in Australia and overseas.
 On top of implementing the Act, the minister also announced the implementation of a 12-month trail of the Support for Trafficking People Program to assist girls and young women that are seeking help in forced marriage cases.

-In January 2019, the Federal legislation set the Moder Slavery Act 2018 (MSA) into place, requiring companies in Australia to submit a Modern Slavery Statement to the Federal Government when it has a minimum annual consolidated revenue of $100 million, including the company and its subsidiaries.
+In January 2019, the Federal legislation set the Modern Slavery Act 2018 (MSA) into place, requiring companies in Australia to submit a Modern Slavery Statement to the Federal Government when it has a minimum annual consolidated revenue of $100 million, including the company and its subsidiaries.
 The statements need to address mandatory criteria from Part 2 of the Commonwealth Act, including the company's structure, operations and supply chains, the modern slavery risks in those areas, the necessary actions in which the company has taken to address those risks and its effectiveness, as well as state the consultation process with its subsidiaries throughout the Modern Slavery Statement process.